forestbelton/glua/README.md

 Example
 -------

-Imagine I have two files, `src/A.lua` and `src/B.lua`.
-Here are there contents:
+Imagine there are two files `src/A.lua` and `src/B.lua` with the following contents:

 `src/A.lua`:
 ```lua